oracle-livelabs/apex/event-mangement/6-generate-text/6-generate-text.md

 ## Task 1: Add Generate Description Button

-1. In the runtime environment, click any event name to open a dialog box.
+1. In the app, click any event name to open a dialog box.
 Then, from the developer toolbar, navigate to **Page 11**.

     >Note: Page number may vary depending on your application.